You Can Fortify Your Own Foods

 Prepackaged Fortification

 To some people, “fortify” is a dirty word.
-It suggests additives or impurity.
-It is true that many over-processed foods are stripped of nutrients.
+It suggests additives or impurities.
+Many over-processed foods are indeed stripped of nutrients.
 These foods are often enriched with supplemental vitamins and minerals to bring them back to at least the pre-processed level.
 In marketing “health” to the consumer, the food industry is adding vitamins and omega 3 to many foods that are unhealthy to begin with.

 Adding vitamins to a chocolate cupcake may please your conscience but it will not flatten your belly.
 The Grocery Manufacturers Association has this to say about fortification: